willroberts/openrvs-registry/DOCS.md

 If you'd like to stand up a new deployment:

-1. Build the code.
-1. Spin up a Linux or Windows server.
+1. Build the code and copy it to your Linux or Windows server.
-1. Populate `seed.csv` on your server to choose some initial game servers.
+1. Populate `seed.csv` to choose some initial game servers.
-1. Run the app on your server.
-Logs will be written to disk where the app is located.
+1. Run the app.

 ## Pointing Clients at a Registry